-- i) The facility was rescheduled by the bank in April 2014 and is now repayable in 23 monthly instalments ending on 28 February 2016.
+- The facility was rescheduled by the bank in April 2014 and is now repayable in 23 monthly installments ending on 28 February 2016.
 It carries a mark up of one month KIBOR plus 3% per annum and is payable monthly.
 The mark up rate charged during the period on the outstanding balance ranges between 11.01% to 12.81% (2014: 12.84% to 13.97%) per annum.
-It is secured through joint pari passu hypothecation agreement over current and movable fixed assets. - This represents a term loan facility obtained through restructuing of Runing Finance facility effective from January 2015 and is now repayable in 43 monthly instalments ending on 31 July 2018.
+It is secured through joint pari passu hypothecation agreement over current and movable fixed assets. - This represents a term loan facility obtained through restructuing of Runing Finance facility effective from January 2015 and is now repayable in 43 monthly installments ending on 31 July 2018.
 The mark up rate to be charged on the outstanding balance w.e.f April 01, 2015 will be 3 months KIBOR+50 Bps to be reset and recoverable quarterly.
-It is secured through a joint pari passu charge on present and future current and fixed assets excluding land and building of the company with a 25% margin. - The subsidiary in Pakistan signed a foreign currency syndicated loan facility amounting to USD 35 million from National Bank of Oman SAOG and Ahli Bank SAOG with the lead arranger being National Bank of Oman.
-This loan is repayable in 16 quarterly instalments ending on 30 June 2021 with 2 years grace period.
-Profit is payable quarterly and is charged at three months average London Inter-Bank Offer Rate (LIBOR) plus 1.75% per annum and monitoring fee at 1.5% per annum.
-To secure the facility, the corporate guarantee of the Parent Company has been furnished.
-This arrangement shall remain effective until all obligations under the facility are settled.
+It is secured through a joint pari passu charge on present and future current and fixed assets excluding land and building of the company with a 25% margin.

-(d) Convertible preference shares
+(c) Convertible preference shares

-These are denominated in US Dollar, non-voting, cumulative and convertible preference shares ("CPS", or "Preference Shares") having a face value of US\$ 100 each, held by the Parent company and Habib Bank Limited (Investor) amounting to USD 20 million and USD 15 million respectively issued by the subsidiary in Pakistan.
+These are foreign currency denominated in US Dollar, non-voting, cumulative and convertible preference shares ("CPS", or "Preference Shares") having a face value of US\$ 100 each, held by the Parent company and Habib Bank Limited (Investor) amounting to USD 20 million and USD 15 million respectively issued by the subsidiary in Pakistan.

 The conversion option is exercisable by the holder at any time after the 1st anniversary of the issue date but no later than the 5th anniversary.
-On 5th anniversary, the CPS will be mandatorily converted into ordinary voting common shares.
+On 5th anniversary, the CP will be mandatorily converted into ordinary voting common shares.
 The CPS shall be converted fully or partially in multiples of USD 1 million at the conversion ratio defined in the agreement at 10% discount on share price after first anniversary and thereby increased by 10% additional discount for each completed year of anniversary.

-The holders are entitled to a non cash dividend which will be calculated at the rate higher of 5.9% per annum or the dividend declared by the subsidiary for ordinary shareholders.
+The holders are entitled to a non cash dividend which will be calculated at the rate higher of 5.9% per annum or the dividend declared by the subsidiary for ordinary shareholders whichever is higher.